London is a city full of life and in constant movement - there is always something fascinating to do!

 What are the prices in London in October?

-What to pack for a trip to London in October?
+What to pack for London in October?

 Another thing you can not miss in your suitcase to travel to London in October is a good costume.
 You will need it when you go to a Halloween party or if you sign up for the MCM London ComicCon.